Zerion API vs Allium: A Comprehensive Comparison

 • POST /api/v1/developer/wallet/prices

 As it originates from its own products, Zerion's endpoints map directly to common wallet UI components.
-Allium's granular endpoints offer more control but require additional logic to aggregate protocol positions.
+Allium's granular endpoints are flexible but require additional logic to aggregate protocol positions.

 Data normalization